Felvincc/SHS-Class-Scheduler/README.md

 important stuff things:

+how many levels there are (ex. grade 11, 12) and their respective subjects

+teachers that may have conditions (ex. health stuff[same as student thing])

+what subjects the teachers teach

+Available time the teacher has for teaching (taking into account teachers that also teach from other departments)

+subjects that require a specific learning environment

+time alloted for these subjects

 stories, rooms per story, building name of buildings

 classroom environments (ex. has_tv, comp_lab, chem_lab), and where they are located

 class sections and any notable conditions of students (ex. health problems that prohibit them from climbing many flights of stairs)

-subjects that require a specific learning environment

-teachers that may have conditions (ex. health stuff[same as student thing])

-how many levels there are (ex. grade 11, 12) and their respective subjects